 - Refer to CMS website for frequent updates on cardiology coding and guidelines as well as to subscribe publications of CMS.

-- However, have a look up to codes those are in alphabetical and tabulate indexes as it may appear to be accurate in alphabetic index but when checked in tabulate index, disqualifiers may occur.
+- However, have a look at the codes that are in alphabetical and tabulate indexes as it may appear to be accurate in the alphabetic index but when checked in the tabulate index, disqualifiers may occur.

 - It’s evident that documentation problems definitely won’t encourage revenue cycle management to move further.
 It slows down the process as well as revenue payments.